 Using agile management and structure, traditional organizations can ultimately get the best of both worlds.
-They can make an agility transformation while still enjoying the benefits of size and scale they might get from being an enterprise organization.
+They can make an agility transformation while still enjoying the benefits of the size and scale they might get from being an enterprise organization.

 Of course, this still requires having and developing the right functional experts and identifying leaders that can manage effectively and non-intrusively.
-In some cases, training, development or new hiring may be needed to close gaps and bring together the right talent.
+In some cases, training, development, or new hiring may be needed to close gaps and bring together the right talent.

 But another effective strategy is to hire independent consultants and business experts to complement your existing teams and provide functional expertise or leadership.

 At Graphite, for example, we recently helped an organization set up an Agile Transformation office for its end-client by connecting them with a Scrum Master with over 10 years of experience working in the industry.